F33RNI/Liberty-Way/README.md

 ### Start Liberty-Way sequence (Link command 5)

-In Start Sequene mode, drone starts the Liberty-Way sequence and prepares to take off.
+In Start Sequence mode, drone starts the Liberty-Way sequence and prepares to take off.

 The payload bytes are in big-endian order, then the Link Command byte is equal to 5, then the check-sum and 2 bytes of the end of the packet.